 By the turn of the century, the University of Wisconsin had decided to exit the retail mall business.
 They sold HILLDALE CENTER to Palatine, Illinois' Joseph Freed & Associates in May 2004.
 Within months, a massive renovation and remarketing of the complex was underway.

 During Phase One of the 115 million dollar "tired to trendy" remake, a 75,000 square foot strip of stores, known as Streetscape Shops, was built.
 This faced the east facade of the mall.
-Comprised of north and south structures, the addition brought trendy tenants such as Pasqual's Southwestern Cantina, Anthropologie, L'Occitane en Provence, The North Face, Anaala Salon & Spa and Flat Top Grill.
+Comprised of north and south structures, the addition brought tony tenants such as Pasqual's Southwestern Cantina, Anthropologie, L'Occitane en Provence, The North Face, Anaala Salon & Spa and Flat Top Grill.

 Phase Two of the HILLDALE CENTER reconfiguration was to add a (65,000 square foot) Whole Foods Market, 8-story Hotel Indigo and 11-story condo tower.
 Plans for these structures were abandoned because of The Great Recession.

 However, another component of Phase Two, the 6-screen Sundance 608 Cinema, was installed in existing space at the south end of the mall.
-It showed its first features on May 11, 2007.
+It showed first features on May 11, 2007.
 This new movie house replaced the circa-1966 Hilldale Theatre, which had closed for good on December 17, 2006.

 The old cinema and adjacent office building were demolished in 2007 in anticipation of the Whole Foods Market that never materialized.
 The site would sit vacant until Minnesota's Target chain purchased the property and built a 2-level (150,000 square foot) store.
-It opened for business March 1, 2011.
+It opened for business on March 1, 2011.

+In retrospect, it is now clear that Joseph Freed & Associates could not have chosen a worse time to undertake such a large and expensive mall renovation.
+By March 2010, the 436,000 square foot property was in foreclosure.
 50 million dollars were owed to Bank of America, 13 million to a BOA subsidiary and 6 million to the University of Wisconsin Foundation (the remaining, unpaid, balance of the 2004 shopping center sale).
 Moreover, there were thousands of dollars due in delinquent property taxes.

 A Dane County, Wisconsin judge ruled in favor of Freed & Associates in March 2010, keeping lenders from seizing the property.
-Meanwhile, loans were defaulted on.
+Meanwhile, loans were defaulted.
 A sheriff's sale of the property was scheduled for June 2011, but was postponed.
+A lawsuit filed by the University of Wisconsin Foundation was settled in January 2012, with Freed paying the UWF 5.4 million dollars.

 The Wisconsin State Journal (Madison, Wisconsin)